-All in all, our Espar has been absolutely fabulous.
+All in all, our Espar is fabulous.
 We’ve run it about

 Where to Buy It

-I shopped around online and bought our heater from EsparParts.com.
-I also considered Snugger, a cheaper clone of the Espar, but there weren’t many reviews.
-(There are occasional deals on Ebay too, from what other readers have told me.)
+For a decent deal at $995, check out Bunk Heaters.
+I also considered Snugger, a less expensive version of the Espar.
 Either way, you’ll save a bundle versus buying from a dealership.
-If you’re doing the install yourself, definitely buy online!
+If you’re doing the install yourself, definitely buy online.

 Deciding to do the install myself was a simple process after getting quotes of $1,000-$2,000 from the brain surgeons apparently needed to do the work.
 RIPOFF ALERT.
 The install may sound intimidating, but you can do it!
 And if you screw it up, hey, vans are cheap – buy another one.
 Your loving partner will understand, right?
 If not, you can sleep in your freezing-cold van…